-Various contributors have informed the Foundation of intentions to give approximately \$111 million and \$94 million at June 30, 2022 and 2021, respectively.
+To the extent the following items are conditional promises to give, they are not recorded in the Foundation's financial statements.
+Various contributors have informed the Foundation of intentions to give approximately \$122 million and \$111 million at June 30, 2023 and 2022, respectively.
 These intentions relate primarily to bequests and revocable trusts, which can be changed and/or amended at the contributor's discretion.
-These amounts are not recorded in the accompanying financial statements as they are deemed conditional promises to give.